 The part of the platform where you and your team will administer everything related with the management and distribution of your Apps.
 You can find it under https://dashboard.applivery.io.
 Users of the Dashboard are named “Collaborators” of your projects and they may have administration or development permissions over your projects (Apps).

-As in real life, organizations represent a logical distribution of your projects (Apps).
-In most cases they represent a single company and are the container of all the Apps that belong to it, but in other areas, the organizations could represent different business units of the same company or even a single person/developer.
+Workspaces represent a logical distribution of your projects (Apps and Devices).
+In most cases they represent a single company and are the container of all Users, Apps and Devices that belong to it, but in other areas, the organizations could represent different business units of the same company or even a single person/developer.

 You can understand an App as the equivalent to your project.
-Apps can store both iOS and Android files (IPAs & APKs).
+Apps can store both iOS and Android files (IPAs, APKs, AABs).
 You can manage the Apps on your own and have full control over them so you’ll decide whether to create a new app or reuse an existing one when starting a new project.

 Every version of your App.
 They are created the moment you upload a new

 There are two different types of users in Applivery:

 - Collaborators are users that will have administrative permissions over the different entities of the platform (Apps, Devices, Users, etc).
 They have full or limited access to the Dashboard based on their role: Owner, Admin, Developer, Viewer.

 - Employees represent each end-user that will have access to you Apps and Devices.
 You will be able to customize Employee permissions both on App and Organization levels.